 In Assistant Professor of Environmental Studies Ruth Heindel's "Environmental Lab," students take measurements in the Kokosing River that borders campus.

 The Kokosing River serves as a lab in environmental studies courses.

 The dismissal of classes releases steady surges of energy into the heart of campus as students travel to their afternoon destinations.

 Rugby players perform a lineout lift during an afternoon practice.

 Rugby long has been central to Kenyon's club sports scene, which also includes cheerleading, equestrian, squash and Ultimate teams.

-The Village Inn patio serves as a late-night hangout spot on warm evenings.
+The Village Inn patio serves as a late-night hangout spot.

 WKCO radio DJs broadcast an 8 p.m. show from Kenyon's recording studio.

 Two first-year roommates connect over homework in their Norton room.